antoniocavalcante/coresg/README.md

 We have also included a [troubleshooting](#troubleshooting) section to help with issues that can potentially occur during installation.

-## <a id="installation"></a> Installation
+## <a id="installation"></a> 1.
+Installation

 The first step for installing the project consists of downloading the code from the repository publicly available at Github.
+Note that if this repository has been already downloaded as ZIP file, the clonning of the Github repository is not necessary.
 ```
 git clone git@github.com:antoniocavalcante/coresg.git
 ```

-Next, change to the repository folder and create a virtual environment that will contain the packages and dependencies needed to run the CORE-SG project.
+Next, change to the project folder and create a virtual environment that will contain the packages and dependencies needed to run the CORE-SG project.

 ```
 python -m venv env
 ```

-After the virtual environment has been created, it must be activated so the installation of the dependencies is performed in the virtual environment.
+After the virtual environment has been created, it must be activated so the installation of the dependencies is done in the virtual environment.
 ```
 source env/bin/activate
 ```